Prabowo Urges Vigilance Over Nuclear and AI Developments

 What to watch

-whether Indonesian ministries or parliamentary committees follow the speech with concrete actions (consultations, regulatory proposals, research funding calls), how academic institutions in Indonesia respond to calls for study, and whether the "five million AI agents" figure is corroborated by technical sources or appears in further public reporting.
+Whether Indonesian ministries or parliamentary committees follow up with concrete consultations, regulatory proposals, or research funding calls; how Indonesian academic institutions respond to the call for study; and whether the "five million AI agents" figure is corroborated by any technical source or appears in further reporting.

 Key Points